Machine learning driven identification of heavy flavor decay leptons in proton-proton collisions at the Large Hadron Collider: Results

 \subsection{Self-Normalized Yield of electrons and muons}

 In Fig.~\ref{fig_SNY} (left), we plot the self-normalized yield of electrons in $pp$ collisions at $\sqrt{s} = 13.6~\text{TeV}$, coming from light and heavy flavor decay in the mid-rapidity region, as a function of normalized charged particle multiplicity.
 To get rid of any autocorrelation bias, the charged particle multiplicity measurement is done in the ALICE V0 region with pseudo-rapidity intervals of $2.8 < \eta < 5.1$ and $-3.7 < \eta < -1.7$.
 We observe a rising trend for both light and heavy flavor decay electrons, respectively.
 However, as one would expect, the light flavor decay electrons rise almost linearly, following the $y=x$ curve closely up to a normalized charge particle multiplicity of about 6.
 However, a non-linear trend can be seen for the heavy flavor decay electrons as it rises very sharply at high multiplicity events.
 This is because the heavy flavor hadrons are produced along with a jet in the opposite direction, which fragments to increase particle multiplicity in the final state.
 Therefore, the presence of heavy-flavor hadrons in the final state usually means the charged particle multiplicity of the event is large, or conversely, if the particle multiplicity is large, the probability of production of heavy-flavor hadrons is larger.
-In the lower panel, we plot the XGB/PYTHIA8 ratio to showcase the accuracy of the ML model.
-We observe that the XGBoost model predicts the self-normalized yield of light flavor as well as heavy flavor decay electrons very precisely, throughout the complete multiplicity range.

 Similarly, in Fig.~\ref{fig_SNY} (right), we study the self-normalized yield of light and heavy flavor decay muons in the forward rapidity, with normalized charged particle multiplicity.
 One can readily observe that the light-flavor decay muons are increasing linearly as a function of charged particle multiplicity.
 However, the predictions from the XGBoost model underestimate the PYTHIA8 results slightly.
 This is evident from the confusion matrix in Fig.~\ref{fig_CM_muon}, the machine learning models fail slightly to understand the production dynamics of light-flavor decay muons.
 Furthermore, the heavy-flavor decay muons show a stronger-than-linear rise, one similar to the electrons, as a function of multiplicity.